SPHERE: Unveiling Spatial Blind Spots in Vision-Language Models Through Hierarchical Evaluation: Introduction

-We propose SPHERE as a hierarchical evaluation framework that covers a spectrum of basic and advanced tasks.
+SPHERE, illustrated in Figure~\ref{fig:overview_hierarchy}, is a hierarchical evaluation framework that covers a spectrum of basic and advanced tasks.
 We begin with single-skill tasks (i.e. object positions, distances, sizes and counts), then expand to multi-skill tasks that require multiple spatial and visual skills (e.g. counting objects at specific positions, counting objects at certain distances, etc.).
 We also design two novel reasoning tasks (i.e. reasoning about occluded objects and object manipulation) that require advanced understanding of a scene as a 3-dimensional environment and the objects as physical entities that can be interacted with.
 We measure reasoning ability as the ability to infer about scenes or objects not explicitly observed but physically plausible in the input images.
-We illustrate the SPHERE framework in Figure~\ref{fig:overview_hierarchy}.
 These challenging tasks allow us to assess the alignment of VLMs with human-like spatial reasoning capabilities.
-Our contributions are summarized as follows: \begin{itemize} \item We design a hierarchical evaluation framework to study the spatial perception and reasoning capabilities of models, progressing from single-skill tasks, multi-skill tasks, to complex reasoning tasks.
-The reasoning tasks are further decomposed into simpler sub-tasks to disentangle spatial perception and reasoning. \item We manually annotate and curate an evaluation dataset using real-world images from MS COCO based on the designed tasks. \item We evaluate several state-of-the-art open-source vision-language models and reveal significant shortcomings in their capabilities.
+Our contributions are summarized as follows: \begin{itemize} \item We design a hierarchical evaluation framework to study the spatial perception and reasoning capabilities of models, progressing from single-skill, multi-skill, to complex reasoning tasks.
+The reasoning tasks are further decomposed into simpler sub-tasks to disentangle spatial perception and reasoning. \item We manually annotate and curate an evaluation dataset using real-world images from MS COCO based on the designed tasks. \item We evaluate state-of-the-art VLMs and reveal significant shortcomings in their capabilities.
 These models especially lack the ability to understand distance and proximity, to reason from both allocentric and egocentric viewpoints, and to perform complex reasoning in a physical world context. \end{itemize}